 Third, non-portability.
 Each model is locked inside the platform that built it.
 A decade of carefully calibrated food preferences on one service cannot be carried to another.
 The user rebuilds from scratch, repeatedly.

 These are not technical failures of individual platforms.
-They are structural consequences of an architecture in which preference data is always platform-owned and platform-scoped.
-The fraglet proposes a different architecture: extract preference into a structured, portable, shareable unit that exists independently of any single service.
+They are structural consequences of an architecture in which context about people and organisations is always platform-owned and platform-scoped.
+The fraglet proposes a different architecture: make yourself legible.
+Extract characteristics into structured, portable descriptions that any agent or service can read and act on.
+You choose what to present, and in which contexts.

 Related work